westerndevs/western-devs-website/_posts/2015-08-23-using-azure-arm-to-deploy-a-docker-container.markdown

 You can easily give this a try yourself.

  1. Download wddocker.json and deploy.ps1 from github: [[link]]
- 2. If you haven’t already you need to install azure powershell.
+ 2. If you havenâ€™t already you need to install azure powershell.
 You can get the installer in the github folder linked above, or from MS [link]
  3. Run deploy.ps1
  4. When prompted for branch name use: source
  5. ???